2025-07-01

 Not until very late in his life did Dad know what happened to his brother, who Grandma Susan said had been his role model.

-2023 update: Sometime in the late 1950s Mom and Dad were seen talking about something.
+2025 update: Probably April 18th, 1960 Mom and Dad were seen talking about something.
 Shortly thereafter Mom came from my grandparents old house, on the hill in our yard.
 She had me try on a jacket that had been kept in the family trunk of keepsakes.
+I turned 12 that summer, the same age of my father when his brother was murdered.
 That summer I wore the moss green military jacket, that I now recognize from the picture above.

 The following is a summary of our family and conclusions: